AbieSafdie171/cs670/doc.md

 Given the questions I am attempting to answer, below are several important visualizations that provide insightful context on the CalCOFI dataset.

 First, I plotted plankton levels with respect to ocean temperautre.

+[comment]: <insert TEMP-PLANKTON> (plankton_temperature.png)

 Notably, there is an interseting, Gaussian-like relationship with plankton and temperature.

-[comment]: <insert TEMP-PLANKTON> (graph)

 Given this, it invites the need to explore how increasing temperatures might influence the amount of phytoplankton.

-Second, I plotted various productivity and nutrients in relation to phytoplankton and temperature
+Second, I plotted various productivity and nutrients in relation to phytoplankton and temperature.

-[comment]: <insert CARBON - PLANKTON> (graph)
-[comment]: <insert PRODUCTIVITY - PLANKTON> (graph)
+[comment]: <insert PRODUCTIVITY - PLANKTON> (productivity_plankton.png)

+One of the most important indicators of the health of an ecosystem is its producutivity.
+Producutivity is measured in how much carbon gets absorbed by the environment.
+As seen in the above plot, plankton are needed to reach a productivity of above 50 mg of Carbon per cubic meter per half light day.
+After a certain threshold, however, it seems the more plankton does not neccassrily correlate to a more productive ecosystem.
+I added a linear regression line to this plot to illustrate a broad interpretation of this relationship.

-[comment]: <insert OXYGEN - PLANKTON> (graph)
+[comment]: <insert OXYGEN - PLANKTON> (oxygen_plankton.png)

+Due to plankton being primary producers (they conduct photosynthesis and release oxygen), there is a notable trend with how much oxygen is in the water in relation to the amount of plankton.
+Oxygen, of course, is necessary for all marine life that conduct cellular respiration.
+Without enough oxygen in the water, a marine ecosystem can become hypoxic (lack of oxygen) and cause massive die-offs.
+In this plot, we can the importance plankton play in oxygen levels in an ecosystem.

-[comment]: <insert Temperature - Phosphate> (graph)
+[comment]: <insert Temperature - Phosphate> (temp-phosphate.png)
-[comment]: <insert Plankton - Phosphate> (graph)
+[comment]: <insert Plankton - Phosphate> (phosphate-chlorophyll.png)

+Phosphate is a key nutrient that is needed for plankton growth.
+Therefore, we can see a unique trend where phosphate levels decline as plankton increase.
+This is due to the plankton absorbing the phosphate and using it for growth.
+Accordingly with temperature, phosphate also sees this general trend.

+[comment]: <insert AVERAGE NUTRIENT CONCENTRATIONS> (avg-concentrations.png)

+Zooming out, I conducted an average of plankton levels and all key nutrients against ocean temperature.
+In this plot we can see how these nutrients interact with each other against temperature.
+Notably, we can see the phosphate-plankton trend more clearly -- as plankton begin to increase, we can see phosphate decline.
+Further, we can see the similar normal-like distribution of chorophyll across temperature.
+Nitrite and Ammonium are other forms of nitrogen that plankton use for growth.
+However, something interesting is occuring with those values.
+Below is a plot with chlorphyll removed, so we can more easily see ammonium and nitrite.
+Notably, they mirror chlorophyll levels.
+This is because these nutrients get recycled more quickly as there are more plankton in the water.
+This is because zooplankton -- and other organisms that eat phytoplankton -- release ammonium as a byproduct.
+Therefore, there is rapid recycling of these nitogrens when plankton levels are high.

+[comment]: <insert AVERAGE NUTRIENT CONCENTRATIONS> (avg-NOCHLOR.png)

+[comment]: <insert AVERAGE PRODUCTIVITY CONCENTRATIONS> (avg-productivity.png)

+With regards to productivity, it can be seen that these metrics mirror chlorophyll levels.
+That is, carbon absorbtion (C14AS1) and average carbon absorbtion (MeanAS).
+Further, we can see that oxygen saturation climbs significantly when chlorophyll increases.

 ## Models